maxh/maxheinritz.com/_notes/entity-and-value-object.md

 }
 ```

-It's a bit of a misnomer but this can be used for immutable entities even though there aren't "revisions" per se.
-We can think of the creation of the immutable entitiy as a single "revision".
-So database columns on entities:
+This can be used for immutable entities as well even.
+We can think of the creation of the immutable entity as a single "revision".
+So database columns on entities might include:

 ```sh
 # Mutable entity columns: